thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 If you happen to use [this dual fan printhead](https://www.thingiverse.com/thing:4949488), the X offset is 47.5 You can set this at: *settings icon -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Tempeture -> NEXT ARROW (>) -> Probe Offsets*

+# FAQ's

+Q. Why only one file?
+What happened to the `elegoo.txt` file and the fonts and images?

+A. Marlin 2 does not use any additional files for the provided configurations.
+If you were to compile using LVGL, you would also get an `assets` folder.

+Q. The touch screen does not seem very responsive.
+Especially at the bottom of the screen.
+What's up with that?

+A. Yup.
+The color depth is also horrendous!
+So I choose very bright colors for the theme.
+If you know of a better quality compatible screen, I'd love to hear about it.
+I think a corner was cut on the machine to help keep costs down, which is very fair!

+Q: How do I know what version board I have?
+A: There are two ways to identify what version board you have.
+  - Via the stock firmware interface:
+    - From the main screen, click on * Settings -> About *
+    - If the *Firmware* version is 1.x.x, you have a 1.2 board.
+    - If the *Firmware* version is 2.x.x, you have a 1.3 board.
+  - Visual confirmation (more effort, but if you are not running stock firmware, the only way):
+  - Power off, unplug and remove the bottom plate cover from your machine (Note: One screw that attaches near the LCD is shorter than the rest.
+Be sure to put that screw back in the same place when you put it back together, or you can crack or put a dimple on the top of the case)
+  - The version Number is printed diectly on the board

 ## Donation Request

 Please consider donating to support the Tyler Wentz Memorial Fund if you find this helpful.